 In this article

-Dental health experts agree that flossing is an essential part of good oral health.
-The ADA recommends flossing at least once per day.
-And in 2016, the U.S. Department of Health and Human Services reaffirmed flossing as an “important oral hygiene practice.”4
+However, brushing without flossing is less effective.
+In 2016, the U.S. Department of Health and Human Services reaffirmed flossing as an “important oral hygiene practice.”5

 You'll also want to choose the right dental floss.
 There are six main types:

-However, many people cannot use string floss.
-For those people, water flossers may be a great alternative.
-Water flossers are a gentle alternative for sensitive gums and can reduce gum inflammation.7
+Many people can’t use string floss.
+For those people, water flossers can be a good alternative.

-Supplementing your oral care routine with water flossing is significantly more effective at removing plaque than just brushing alone.3
+Some studies have found that water flossers don’t remove as much plaque as string floss.10 However, supplementing your oral care routine with water flossing is significantly more effective at removing plaque than just brushing alone.4

-Flossing daily is not only key to a clean mouth but may also serve as good preventive care for complications elsewhere in the body.
-For example, evidence suggests poor oral health is linked to diabetes, cardiovascular illnesses, and even Alzheimer's Disease.10
+Flossing daily is key to a clean mouth and may serve as good preventive care for complications elsewhere in the body.
+For example, evidence suggests poor oral health is linked to diabetes, cardiovascular illnesses, and Alzheimer's Disease.

 In this article